briantgale/tutorials/modules_and_classes/modules_and_classes.md

 ```

 **What are the problems with this code?**
-* Code is duplicated
+* Code is duplicated.
-* I'm not able to get multiple jokes back in a single call
+* I'm not able to get multiple jokes back in a single call, adding that functionality would likely make the code more confusing.
-* There's no obvious structure
+* There's no obvious structure.
 * Adding a new joke service would be tricky, as there are multiple places to add it.
-In a larger code based, that wouldn't be as apparent.
+In a more complicated versions, that wouldn't be as apparent.
-* There is no easy interface to access a joke from another application.
+* There is no easy interface to access a joke from within anoth Ruby another application.

 **What are the obvious improvements that can be made?**
 * Organize code into some methods to make it more expandable